What Is The Factor Of 90

 Definition of Factors

 In mathematics, a factor of a number is an integer that can divide the number evenly, leaving no remainder.
 In simpler terms, if you can multiply two whole numbers together to get a specific number, those two numbers are factors of that number.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 without leaving a remainder.
+Here's one way to look at it: the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 without leaving a remainder.

 Understanding Prime Factorization

 Prime factorization is the process of breaking down a number into a product of its prime factors.
-A prime number is a number greater than 1 that has only two factors: 1 and itself.
-For example, 2, 3, 5, 7, and 11 are prime numbers.
+Practically speaking, a prime number is a number greater than 1 that has only two factors: 1 and itself.
+Take this: 2, 3, 5, 7, and 11 are prime numbers.
 Prime factorization helps us understand the fundamental building blocks of a number and is useful in many mathematical operations, such as finding the greatest common divisor (GCD) and the least common multiple (LCM) of two or more numbers.

 Method to Find Factors of 90